OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

     - *Visual C++ 2008 (Optional)*

       You can optionally use Visual C++ 2008 as your C++ compiler.
-You don't need it, mingw32 will work fine, but if you prefer Visual C++ 2008, you're welecome to use it instead.
+You don't need it, mingw32 will work fine, but if you prefer Visual C++ 2008, you're welcome to use it instead.
 The Express version will work, but others (Professional, Standard) should work too.
 To get this software, go to the `downloads page <http://www.microsoft.com/express/downloads/#2008-Visual-CPP>`_.